Transitions of Care

 1.0

-Processes are in place to identify individuals at risk for poor transitions so that appropriate measures can be taken by care team members at any location on the continuum to ensure optimum patient health outcomes.
+Processes are in place to identify individuals at risk for ineffective transitions so appropriate measures can be taken by care team members at any location across the continuum to ensure optimum patient health outcomes.

 Health care entities can meet this standard through evidence of the following essential health risk identification elements: